opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 .. tip:: **To automatically create a backup copy of the cleaned up drawings:**

-    1. Choose File  →  Preferences  →  Drawing.
+    1. Choose File  →  Preferences...  →  Drawing.

     2. Activate the **Keep Original Cleaned Up Drawings As Backup** option.